 - Infrastructure construction

 - Site restoration

-Through benchmarking of projects with similar complexity and scale, TVA estimates the remediation project to return the reservoir to normal operations could require 5 to 7 years to complete.
-Additional work may be required to address seepage flows from the area east of the dam, but is not anticipated to impact reservoir levels.
-Work on the composite seepage barrier is likely to begin in early 2016.
+Through benchmarking of projects with similar complexity and scale, TVA estimated that the remediation project to return the reservoir to normal operations would require 5 to 7 years to complete.

-We are committed to taking the time to repair this dam right.
-However, TVA also understands the serious impact that this extended drawdown will have on local businesses and residents.
-We are working with the community on actions such as new ramp extensions, a new swim beach and other activities to help mitigate the extended drawdown and allow local resident to enjoy the water while work continues on Boone Dam.
-Community projects completed, underway or committed include:
+We committed to taking the time to repair this dam right.
+However, TVA also understood the serious impact that this extended drawdown had on local businesses and residents.
+We worked with the community on actions such as new ramp extensions, a new swim beach and other activities to help mitigate the extended drawdown and allow local resident to enjoy the water while work continued on Boone Dam.
+Community projects included:

 - Boat ramp extension at Pickens Bridge Access area (the only area with current boat access)

 - Boat ramp extension and new temporary public swim beach at Boone Dam tract 22R located along the right bank of the Holston River

 - Boat ramp extension just north of Devault Bridge, also along the right riverbank